toribromma/reactAccordion/README.md

 # reactAccordion
 react accordion created by scratch using hooks

+## useState

+setActive state allows for active name on title for css changes toggleAccordion function allows user to click on the accordion to make it active

+## useRef

+access scroll height in order to expand and collapse the body

 ### `npm start`

 Runs the app in the development mode.<br />